abalbanyan/GradeMe/README.md

 The server runs on **localhost:3200**.

+#### Testcases UI
+The testcases UI is still pretty experimental, and we considered it too risky to merge into master.
+It can be checked out and viewed at `rodrigo/testcases`.
+Setup instructions are the same.

 #### NOTE:
 ```
 yarn install
 ```
 Will also symlink autograder.js into the node_modules directory if it doesn't already exist.
+(Linux is *required*, our app assumes this)

 ### Testing Instructions